LeetLLM

 Small fixed vocabulary, simple classifierTrainable embedding lookupHeld-out classification quality and latency

-Rare spelling variants such as reshippedCharacter or subword-aware static vectorsRecall on unseen variants
+Rare spelling variants such as tokenizedCharacter or subword-aware static vectorsRecall on unseen variants

 Ambiguous words such as billing/device chargeContextual token statesAccuracy on sense-dependent cases

-Search over whole support messagesSentence or chunk embedding modelRetrieval precision and recall on real queries
+Search over whole documentation chunksSentence or chunk embedding modelRetrieval precision and recall on real queries

 Contextual token states aren't automatically good message-level retrieval vectors.
 Pooling, task training, and evaluation still matter.
-You will build those choices in later retrieval lessons.
+You'll build those choices in later retrieval lessons.

-You now have a concrete chain from token IDs to context-dependent meaning:
+The chain from token IDs to context-dependent meaning is now concrete:

 1. An embedding table maps each token ID to one starting vector.